dataformsjs/dataformsjs/docs/i18n-translations.md

 For React Files search for `const supportedLocales =` and then add the language to the array.
 As of 12/2019 there are 2 files that need to be updated.

-The order of languages for the Nav Menu is based on sort order, this can be determined by copying the text to Excel and sorting.
+The order of languages for the Nav Menu is based on alphabetical sort order, this can be determined by copying the text to Excel and sorting.

 For a good link on lanuages used on the internet see: https://en.wikipedia.org/wiki/Languages_used_on_the_Internet